PixarAnimationStudios/ruby-jss/README-2.0.0.md

 comp.cnx # => my_connection
 ```

 In ruby-jss < 2.0, the term `api` is used with the Classic API in method names, method parameters, instance variables, attributes, and constants.
-It is used to pass, access, or hold instances of JSS::APIConnnection, e.g. so a method that talks to the server would use the passed connection rather than the module-wide default connection.
+It is used to pass, access, refer to, or hold instances of JSS::APIConnnection, e.g. so a method that talks to the server would use the passed connection rather than the module-wide default connection.

 But, the thing being passed is a 'connection' not an 'API', and now that there are actually two APIs at play, that usage is even less appropriate.

-The Original Jamf module, which accessed only the Jamf Pro API, has always used the better-suited abbreviation `cnx` for this, and now that is standard everywhere.
+The original Jamf module, which accessed only the Jamf Pro API, has always used the better-suited abbreviation `cnx` for this, and now that is standard everywhere.

 For now `api` should continue to work, but it will be removed 'eventually', so please start changing your code now.

-Accordingly, `JSS::API` (which should never have been a constant to begin with) is also deprecated.
+Accordingly, `JSS::API` (which should never have been a constant to begin with) has been deprecated for years in favor of `JSS.api`, which is now also deprecated.
 To access the default connection, use `Jamf.cnx`

 ### `.map_all_ids_to` method for Classic API collection classes
-<a id="markdown-.map_all_ids_to-method-for-classic-api-collection-classes" name=".map_all_ids_to-method-for-classic-api-collection-classes"></a>

 The `map_all_ids_to` method for the Classic API collection classes has been superceded by the more flexible `map_all` method, bringing it in-line with the Jamf Pro API classes.

 For now `map_all_ids_to` still works, however it's just a wrapper for `map_all`.
 Eventually the older method will be removed.

 ### Using `.make`, `#create`, and `#update` for Classic API objects
-<a id="markdown-using-.make%2C-%23create%2C-and-%23update-for-classic-api-objects" name="using-.make%2C-%23create%2C-and-%23update-for-classic-api-objects"></a>

 Use `.create` and `#save` instead, as with the Jamf Pro API objects

-In previous ruby-jss, both APIs avoided the use of the ruby-standard `.new` on Collection Resource classes, because the word 'new' in this context is ambiguous: are you creating a new instance of the class in ruby (which might already exist on the server), or are you creating a new object in Jamf Pro that doesn't yet exist on the server?
+All versions of ruby-jss have avoided the use of the ruby-standard `.new` on Collection Resource classes, because the word 'new' in this context is ambiguous: are you creating a new instance of the class in ruby (which might already exist on the server), or are you creating a new object in Jamf Pro that doesn't yet exist on the server?

 In v2.0.0 we are standardizing on the behavior of the previous Jamf module: